KawaMood/painting_table/README.md

 You can find many players heads textures on the [minecraft-heads.com](https://minecraft-heads.com/) website.
 In the "Custom Heads" section, search for a head you like, and click on it to open its relative full page.
 Then, scroll to the `For developers` > `Value` field, and click the `Copy` button.
 Paste the result in your writable book in the game.

-I recommend you to watch the tutorial for more direct explanation and examples.
-[Incoming]
+I recommend you to watch the [tutorial video](https://youtu.be/UMGJ37vp6tw) for more direct explanation and examples.

 ## Misc. information about painting tables